Leonid Brezhnev: Society

 Over the eighteen years that Brezhnev ruled the Soviet Union, average income per head increased by half; three-quarters of this growth came in the 1960s and early 1970s.
 During the second half of Brezhnev's premiership, the average income per head grew by one-quarter.
 In the first half of the Brezhnev period, income per head increased by 3.5% per annum; slightly less growth than what it had been the previous years.
-This can be explained by Brezhnev's reversal of most of Khrushchev's policies.
+This can be explained by the end of the post-war recovery.
 Consumption per head rose by an estimated 70% under Brezhnev, but with three-quarters of this growth happening before 1973 and only one-quarter in the second half of his rule.
 Most of the increase in consumer production in the early Brezhnev era can be attributed to the Kosygin reform.

 When the USSR's economic growth stalled in the 1970s, the standard of living and housing quality improved significantly.
-Instead of paying more attention to the economy, the Soviet leadership under Brezhnev tried to improve the living standard in the Soviet Union by extending social benefits.
+The Soviet leadership under Brezhnev tried to improve the living standard in the Soviet Union by extending social benefits.
 This led to an increase, though a minor one, in public support.
-The standard of living in the Russian Soviet Federative Socialist Republic (RSFSR) had fallen behind that of the Georgian Soviet Socialist Republic (GSSR) and the Estonian Soviet Socialist Republic (ESSR) under Brezhnev; this led many Russians to believe that the policies of the Soviet Government were hurting the Russian population.
+The standard of living in the Russian Soviet Federative Socialist Republic (RSFSR) was behind that of the Georgian Soviet Socialist Republic (GSSR) and the Estonian Soviet Socialist Republic (ESSR) under Brezhnev; this led many Russians to believe that the policies of the Soviet Government were hurting the Russian population.
 The state usually moved workers from one job to another, which ultimately became an ineradicable feature in the Soviet industry.
 Government industries such as factories, mines and offices were staffed by undisciplined personnel who put a great effort into not doing their jobs; this ultimately led, according to Robert Service, to a "work-shy workforce".
-The Soviet Government had no effective counter-measure; it was extremely difficult, if not impossible to replace ineffective workers because of the country's lack of unemployment.
+The Soviet Government had no effective counter-measure; it was extremely difficult to replace ineffective workers because of the country's lack of unemployment.